 Once upon a time… two sisters started playing outside of the box with their kids

 We used to have big ideas about the type of parents we would be when we had kids.
-But when our kids were born (now aged 6, 4, 3 and one beebeebaby coming soon!), we were faced with the reality of how there is no one-size-fits-all instruction manual for raising little people.
+But when our kids were born (now aged 8, 5, 4 and two beebeebabies!), we were faced with the reality of how there is no one-size-fits-all instruction manual for raising little people.
 Parenting was messy!
 We sometimes had no clue what we were doing.
 So we did what most parents do: we read the how-to books, asked for advice and spent hours online trying to find the answers.
 This didn’t really help.
 We would compare our kids to some ‘ideal’ child who optimally reaches their developmental milestones and follows all parental instructions.

 Come play with us